09 Mar Marriage, Divorce, and Cohabitation, and the New Considerations for Millennials

+Marriage, Divorce, and Cohabitation, and the new considerations for millennials is not just an on-trend topic, its an incredibly important one.
 Millennials are accused of “killing” a whole lot of industries lately: Golf, cable television, casual dining chains, credit cards, even American cheese.
 But perhaps the oddest institution they are accused of killing of late is (wait for it): Divorce.

 Wait, what?
 Why would lowering divorce rates be a bad thing?
 Well, if you look at the numbers more closely, what is happening is millennials are waiting longer to get married.
 They are waiting for their careers and finances to stabilize, and to complete their educations, before saying I Do.
 One study that caused a stir in late 2018 came from University of Maryland sociology professor Philip Cohen, whose analysis of U.S. Census data showed that the divorce rate in America plummeted 18 percent from 2008 to 2016.
 This is largely due to millennials.